leon321jiang/db_user_scan/test/README.md

 # Test Conducted

-1. Create all test resources
+1. Create all test resources via [the terraform script](../terraform_infra/infra.tf)
     - 1 RDS MySQL instance as target db to be scannd,
     - 2 dynamodb tables:
         - A: store a list of db (which has the 1 RDS db) and